citp/privacy-policy-historical/i/is/isu/isubscribe.com.au.md

-> *The following text is extracted and transformed from the isubscribe.com.au privacy policy that was archived on 2013-05-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130530042922id_/http%3A//www.isubscribe.com.au/privacy.cfm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the isubscribe.com.au privacy policy that was archived on 2013-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131231035522id_/http%3A//www.isubscribe.com.au/privacy.cfm) for the most accurate reproduction.*

-# Privacy - Australian Magazines :: iSUBSCRiBE - magazine subscriptions online
+# Privacy Policy :: iSUBSCRiBE - Magazine Subscription Specialists

 iSUBSCRiBE Pty Ltd is committed to protecting and maintaining your privacy.
 As part of normal daily operations we may collect your information.
 The following Privacy Policy describes the type of information iSUBSCRiBE may collect and what may happen to that information.